wellsluo/ManageVM/README.md

 ##Motivation

-When I was preparing a demo lab with 10 virtual machines in 20+ physical Hyper-V physical machines, I need to create new virtual machines with same configuration, export, import to other hosts.
+When I was preparing a demo lab with 10 virtual machines running in 20+ physical Hyper-V physical machines each, I need to create new virtual machines with same configuration, export, import to other hosts.
 I felt very boring to do it by clicking mouse button in Hyper-V console.
 So UI is not good way to do this job.
 Automation is definitely the way to manage the virtual machines in large scale.

 ##Objectives